 It has since been confirmed to RedState that the audio was of Thomas and my former business partner, that permission to record was not given, and that Thomas did not inform my former business partner that he was recording the call.
 My former business partner was in California, which is a two-party consent state.

-As of this writing Thomas’ blatant disregard for journalistic ethics hasn’t been called out by the liberal clique media.
-For contrast, here’s what Media Matters had to say about RedState’s reporting on Hill:
+As of this writing, Thomas’ blatant disregard for journalistic ethics hasn’t been called out by the liberal clique media.
+In contrast, here’s what Media Matters had to say about RedState’s reporting on Hill:

 The saga that led to this week’s resignation by Rep. Katie Hill (D-CA) put on full display the vicious, unethical tactics right-wing media figures are willing to utilize to undermine their enemies.
 It was a test balloon for a new set of media norms, and it should serve as a warning sign of where political media might be headed….